 HOW SAIDO LEARNING WORKS

 The SAIDO Learning method involves a caregiver (called a “Supporter”) trained to work with two older adults (called “Learners”) by engaging them in a series of precise, yet simple, arithmetic, writing and reading exercises.
-The exercises are performed five times per week and lasts 30 minutes, in order to stimulate the prefrontal cortex of the brain.
+The exercises are performed five times per week and lasts 30 minutes.

 Many medical conditions can cause dementia symptoms, especially in older people.
 Virtually all dementias, however, reflect dysfunction in the prefrontal cortex of the brain.
 SAIDO Learning has been proven to stimulate the prefrontal cortex and thus improve the symptoms in older adults living with dementia.